 Why you need modern IGA

-Usually, organizations use hundreds of different applications both in on-premises environment and cloud.
+Usually, organizations use hundreds of different applications both in on-premises environments and in the cloud.
 To complicate things, each of these may have dozens of roles with different privileges.
 When you consider these numbers, multiplied by the number of your employees, consultants, and partners, managing who has access to what and when becomes an overwhelming task.

 Collaboration and management support are necessities

-Based on Nixu’s experience, a common reason behind IGA problems is lack of proper governance.
-In many cases an owner for IGA has not been appointed and the roles and responsibilities for managing and developing the are not clear.
+Based on Nixu’s experience, a common reason behind IGA problems is the lack of proper governance.
+In many cases, an owner for IGA has not been appointed and the roles and responsibilities for managing and developing IGA are not clear.
 Too often, IT is placed in a central role for IGA simply because IT runs and maintains the tools and infrastructure.
-In fact, the ownership of IGA should be higher up in the organization ideally in the Information Security or Risk Management unit.
+In fact, the ownership of IGA should be higher up in the organization, ideally in the Information Security or Risk Management unit.